Song of Arizona: Plot

 Roy finds out the garage was completely destroyed in a fire and uninsured.
 He also locates Clare Summers at the club she sings at ("Round and Around - The Lariat Song") and after sharing a duet with Clare ("Did You Ever Get That Feeling in the Moonlight") gives her King's letter, which mentions that King has put away money for her and Chip to split.

 After King dies, two of his gang stop by and get Chip to meet them later.
 While the Pioneers sing a song ("Michael O'Leary O'Brien O'Toole"), Chip sneaks out and meets them.
 They claim that half the money King has been sending Chip belongs to them.
 When a horse is discovered missing, Gabby and Roy and his men ride to the ranch and shoot it out with the gang.
 Two of the gang make a break for it, using Chip as a decoy.

 Back at the Half-A-Chance, Clare stops by and meets Chip.
 When she questions him, Chip says he doesn't know about any money.
 Later, he looks into the packages King had been sending him and finds the money she asked about.
-Chip gathers up the $25,000 and secretly drops it off at Dolly Finnuccin's house, using a note that Gabby had wrote.
+Chip gathers up the $25,000 and secretly drops it off at Dolly Finnuccin's house, using a note that Gabby had written.
 The next day, the boys are preparing the barn for a party.
 Roy takes Chip aside and gets him to admit he paid the money.
 Knowing that Gabby wouldn't want to accept that 'dirty' money, Roy tells him he will think hard about how to handle it.

 While the party is going on the next night ("Mr. Spook Steps Out"), Dolly Finnuccin stops by with the sheriff to arrest Gabby, thinking that he paid the money, which King Blaine had stolen right from her bank.
 Chip confesses that he dropped off the money and Gabby is innocent.
 After retrieving the rest of the money from the barn to turn it in, King's old gang shows up and steals the money back and takes off.
 Roy and his men pursue the gang and capture them.
 With the reward, Dolly forgives the loan on the Half-A-Chance and gives it a makeover.
 Asked by Gabby to lead off a song to celebrate, Roy complies, as Clare and the boys join in ("Song of Arizona").